 Heritage resource type Observation Ecofacts None were identified within the proposed development area.
 Places, buildings, structures and equipment See below.
 Places to which oral traditions are attached or which are associated with living heritage None were identified within the proposed development area.
 Historical settlements and townscapes None were identified within the proposed development area.
 Landscapes and natural features None were identified within the proposed development area.
-Geological sites of scientific or cultural importance None were identified within the proposed development area.
-Archaeological sites None were identified within the proposed development area.
-Graves and burial grounds None were identified within the proposed development area.
+Geological and Palaeontological sites of scientific or cultural importance See below Archaeological sites See below Graves and burial grounds None were identified within the proposed development area.
 Public monuments and memorials None were identified within the proposed development area.
 Movable objects excluding any object made by a living person None were identified within the proposed development area.
 Battlefields None were identified within the proposed development area.